 I joined the University of Nottingham in 2018 as Professor of Science, Technology and Society, director of the Institute for Science and Society, and founding director of the Interdisciplinary Research Cluster EcoSocieties following appointments at the University of Leicester, Cardiff University and the Free University of Berlin where I also earned my PhD.

-My research is in the intersection of science and technology studies, social theory, cultural studies, and the environmental humanities.
+My research is in the intersection of science and technology studies, social theory, cultural and visual studies, and the environmental humanities.
 I am a Leverhulme Research Fellow and I have been an Alexander-von-Humboldt Fellow and have held resident research appointments in the Office for History of Science and Technology, University of California, Berkeley and the Centre for Cultural Studies, University of California, Santa Cruz.
 I am a former co-editor of the journal Subjectivity and I am currently an editorial board member of the Sociological Review.

 I have recently completed a co-edited volume on Ecological Reparation.
 Repair, Remediation and Resurgence in Social and Environmental Conflict (Bristol University Press, 2022) and I have co-produced the YouTube channel Ecological Reparation which discusses work engaged in remediating and repairing as well as claiming reparations for damaged more than human ecologies.
 My previous monograph Experimental Practice.
 Technoscience, Alterontologies and More-Than-Social Movements (Duke University Press, 2018) investigates the distributed invention power of community technoscience, political movements and social innovation projects.